 You have decided to take your ski service into your own hands but are not yet sure how to proceed?
 We have created a guide for ski service in short and informative videos and explain which steps are necessary and how you can carry them out.

-Starting with clamping the ski, measuring the angle, grinding edges, up to waxing and polishing the base.
+Starting with clamping the ski, measuring the angle, grinding edges, to waxing and polishing the base.
 Each step is shown in detail to make it easier for you to get started with ski service.

 Preparation